 When using PayPal, the response returned will contain the information required for you to redirect your customer to PayPal in order to complete their transaction.
 Read more here for required parameters to send when using PayPal, or see here for the PayPal documentation.

-Refer to the full response for capturing a checkout here.
+For more information, refer to the full response for capturing a checkout.

 Get existing token